 Here are a few websites to scout for teaching work:

-There are many jobs that can be done on the road, such as fruit-picking, bricklaying, carpentry, tour guiding, bar and restaurant work, working a ski season, hiking guiding, reception work, teaching scuba diving, teaching yoga, hairdressing, looking after horses and taking tourists on trail rides… the sky’s the limit.
+There are many jobs that can be done on the road, such as fruit-picking, bricklaying, carpentry, tour guiding, bar and restaurant work, working a ski season, hiking guiding, reception work, teaching scuba diving, teaching yoga, hairdressing, looking after horses and dogs, and taking tourists on trail rides… the sky’s the limit.
 I’ve often met travellers who’ve picked up odd jobs along the way to keep them going.

 In my own experience, it’s largely been a case of right place, right time.
 That and doing ‘the rounds’ with my CV.
 I’ve usually been lucky with waitressing and bar work.
 Though I know people who got construction work, modelling and acting work, mechanics work, and someone who always advertises her hairdressing services on the hostel notice board and does a roaring trade.
 The great thing about these kinds of jobs is that the rewards can be immediate, and although it’s sometimes tough and tiring, it’s also a lot of fun and you make great mates/travel buddies on the way.
 Check out this post about applying for an Australian work/holiday visa.
 And this one for the Canadian visa.

 Here are some sites that advertise jobs (though I still think it’s best to go there in person!):

 Yes, I had to include blogging, naturally!
 Setting up a blog is a great way to earn a few extra dollars.
 Although the money isn’t immediate, and it takes a lot of time and hard work to set one up and gain traction, once you’ve built up a following, a niche and a name for yourself, you can start monetising it through advertising, affiliate links, sponsored posts, and even consulting services for whatever it is you’re blogging about.
 The options are endless.
 It’s never too late to start a blog, even if you’re already travelling.